 Opal’s origins were rooted in relationship and risk-taking.
 Julie and Kara started their careers together in 2004 where they paved the way in developing eating disorder treatment in a university counseling center, providing accessible care to the students.
 They met Lexi shortly thereafter and found a similar passion and philosophy of using a non-diet and weight-inclusive approach to treating eating disorders.
 At the time, they were going against the grain of traditional eating disorder treatment, convicted at the core that traditional approaches were continuing to do harm for folks trying to recover.
 In 2011, this led them to taking the bold step of opening their own higher level of care eating disorder treatment clinic that would be firmly rooted in Health at Every Size®.
 Their passion and commitment to providing equitable care for folks of all sizes has been a driving motivation for decision making throughout Opal’s lifetime.

-Since then, Julie, Kara and Lexi, through the entry point of weight bias, have lived into their value of unlearning + learning by waking up to the role of racism in eating disorders.
-In this intersectional understanding, they are specifically unlearning the impact of their whiteness, calling upon their well worn grooves of learning about thin privilege, and moving towards centering their work towards all marginalized communities.
+Since then, Julie, Kara and Lexi, through the entry point of weight bias, have lived into their value of unlearning + learning by waking up to other forms of oppression that play a role in eating disorders.
+In this intersectional understanding, they are specifically unlearning the impact of their privileged identities, calling upon their well worn grooves of learning about thin privilege, and moving towards centering their work towards all marginalized communities.
 They are committed to the healing process for all bodies and holding themselves accountable as leaders to do their own transformational work to be better equipped to serve people who don’t have the same lived experiences.

 Julie, Kara, and Lexi’s friendship runs deep, and they are committed to holding each other accountable through deep love to call each other up in living out their values personally.
 As a locally owned business, they desire to both steward their power well and relinquish power when other voices need to be centered in order to fulfill Opal’s mission.

 To contribute to a world where all are able to live with freedom.